What is functional dyspepsia (indigestion)?

 - Feeling full quickly and easily

-Symptoms will typically vary in severity from person to person and can often be vague and unpredictable.
-Individuals may not experience all of the symptoms, though most will experience more than one.
+Symptoms of indigestion will typically vary in severity from person to person and can often be vague and unpredictable.
+Individuals may not experience all of the dyspeptic symptoms, though most will experience more than one.

-Functional dyspepsia has no known cause.
-The gut of individuals who have been diagnosed with the disorder will appear healthy.
+Functional dyspepsia is indigestion with no clear cause (such as an ulcer, gastritis or acid reflux).
+The gastrointestinal tract of individuals who have been diagnosed with the disorder will appear healthy.

-Despite this, there are certain triggers which may bring on or worsen the symptoms of functional dyspepsia.
+Despite this, there are certain triggers which may bring on or worsen the symptoms of the condition.
 They include:

 - Smoking and alcohol